mmondics/aiops-z/README.md

     This page allows you to train the pre-loaded AI models to hone their ability to derive insights from your incoming data connections (Instana in this tutorial).

     For example, the *Temporal grouping* AI model groups alerts which co-occur over time.
 When a problem arises, there are typically multiple parts of a system or environment that are impacted.
 When alerts in different areas co-occur, it makes sense to look at them together and treat them as one problem to try and determine what might have happened.
-This is one of the ways that noise is reduced from the hundreds of thousands of events all the way down to a few hundred stories.
+This is one of the ways that noise is reduced from the hundreds of thousands of events all the way down to a few hundred incidents.

 93. Click the "Temporal grouping" tile.